 The average increase of 0.49°C temperature added approximately 4,292-degree-hours of equivalent heat per year.
 This additional heat would favor vector borne disease (VBD) transmission.
 For DENV, approximately 349-degree-hours equivalent heat is needed to complete the EIP in Aedes mosquitoes at 26° C (Focks et al. 1995).
-Therefore, the addition of 0.49°C temperature shortens the duration of EIP and thus increases the rate of virus dengue transmission. .
-An 8-fold increase in dengue cases is a possible indication of increases in temperature in the country.
+Therefore, the addition of 0.49°C temperature shortens the duration of the EIP and thus increases the rate of virus dengue transmission.
+An 8-fold increase in dengue cases is a possible indication of the impact of increases in temperature in the country.
 Our model identified a significant role of monthly mean temperature, with an additional 1°C temperature increasing the monthly cases by 26%.
 Earlier studies showed that for every 1°C increase in temperature, dengue cases increased by 61% in Australia, 12-22% in Cambodia, 5% in Vietnam, and 2.6% in Mexico (Soneja et al. 2021).
 Increasing temperatures can accelerate mosquito population growth and shorten the duration of the EIP of the virus, thereby allowing an increased the biting rate and more frequent transmission (Najmul Haider 2018; Couper et al. 2021).
-Decreased rainfall can increase the risk of dengue,, especially in urbanized areas that may have an inadequate and intermittent water supply during drought (Lowe et al. 2021).
+Decreased rainfall can increase the risk of dengue, especially in urbanized areas that may have an inadequate and intermittent water supply during drought (Lowe et al. 2021).

 Rainfall provides oviposition and larval developmental sites and thereby plays an important role in mosquito population size and pathogen transmission.
 Although we found a 15% reduction in annual rainfall in the recent decade from the immediate past decade, we detected an increase in rainfall during pre-and-post monsoon seasons, thereby extending the season for mosquitoes and other arthropod vectors.
 Our model showed that the first and second lagged month’s rainfall increased monthly cases by 8% and 17%, respectively.
 These findings were consistent with earlier studies in Bangladesh that showed that peak dengue cases occurred two months after peak rainfall (Salje et al. 2016) or an additional rainy day per month increased dengue cases by 6% in the succeeding month (Rahman et al. 2020).
 Similar findings were reported in Vietnam with dengue cases being associated with both first and second-lagged months (Cuong et al. 2011).
-In the greater part of the capital city Dhaka, there is a shortage of regular supply of water, and thus people attempt to store municipal water when available as well as rainwater.
+In the greater part of the capital city Dhaka, there is a shortage of municipal water, and thus people attempt to store municipal water when available as well as rainwater.
 This might facilitate the production of Aedes mosquitoes (Akanda et al. 2020).
 In Timor-Leste, a 47% increase in dengue cases was recorded with an additional 1 mm seasonal rainfall increase (Wangdi et al. 2018).
 These findings are biologically plausible as altered precipitation during pre- and post-monsoon allows extended vector seasons facilitating additional human cases (Yuan et al. 2020).

-Bangladesh’s dengue season is characterized by hot and wet periods between June to August.
+Bangladesh’s dengue season is characterized by hot and wet periods from June to August.
 This is the period with the highest amount of rainfall facilitating Aedes abundance (Haider et al. 2023 May 18).
 The monthly mean growth factor above 1 for April – June indicates that for each of these months, the number of dengue cases will surpass the previous month.
 Thus, we suggest starting vector control intervention in April in Bangladesh.